Healthy Sleep for Parents

 Optimize your environment: when you go to bed, you want to be able to fall asleep quickly and get the most restful sleep possible.
 This involves several steps:

 Keep it dark: try to avoid blinking lights (like chargers) that are easily visible.
 Consider using blackout curtains if your current blinds let in a lot of exterior light.

-Limit screens in the bedroom: studies have demonstrated that the light that we’re exposed to during “screen time” interrupts our natural processes to help fall asleep.
-Try to also avoid screen time if you wake up in the night to feed or otherwise take care of the baby.
+Limit screens in the bedroom: studies have demonstrated that the light that we’re exposed to during “screen time” interrupts our natural processes to help us fall asleep.
+Try to also avoid screen time if you wake up at night to feed or otherwise take care of the baby.